dew-uff/versioned-prov/README.md

 [![Floyd-Warshall in Mutable-PROV](https://github.com/dew-uff/mutable-prov/raw/master/mutable_prov/floydwarshall.png)](https://github.com/dew-uff/mutable-prov/raw/master/mutable_prov/floydwarshall.svg)
 (Click on the image for a svg version)

 The following table presents the count of each node (entity, activity, value) and relationship (wasDerivedFrom, used, ...) definition in each approach.
-Note that Mutable-PROV produces less entities and activities than the previous ones.

 Approach|entity|activity|value|used|was<br>Derived<br>From|was<br>Generated<br>By|had<br>Member|derived<br>By<br>Insertion<br>From|accessed<br>Part|accessed|defined|derived<br>By<br>Insertion
 ---|---|---|---|---|---|---|---|---|---|---|---|---